DS4PS/cpp-528-spr-2020/index.md

 The Foundations of Data Science course sequence will cover the fundamentals of data programming – building unique datasets using APIs and custom tools, importing data from the cloud, linking multiple data sources, and wrangling processes to clean, transform, and reshape datasets.
 Advanced topics will be introduced such as writing functions, running simulations, writing packages for R, and de-bugging techniques.
 We will spend roughly a third of the units on graphing procedures and reporting packages.

-This course, Foundations of Data Science II, will introduce the data preparation cycle: gather, clean, tidy, and wrangle the data to produce a custom research database.
+This course, Foundations of Data Science III, reviews material from CPP 526 and 527 while emphasizing project management and team work-flow skills.

 After completing the course students will be able to:

-* Import data from multiple standard and nonstandard formats and data APIs.
-* Apply string processing and regular expressions to clean data and analyze text.
-* Generate new variables through transformations and group aggregation techniques.
-* Create an R package
+* Deploy modern project management frameworks to ensure data projects run efficiently and avoid errors.
-* Build a website using the Jekyll framework in GitHub
+* Package a report using GitHub pages.
+* Create a fully transparent and reproducible product.

 Course Prerequisites:

-This course builds upon basic R programming material from CPP 526 Foundations of Data Science I.
+This course builds upon basic R programming material from Data Science I (CPP 526), Data Science II (CPP 527), Program Evaluation I (CPP 523), and Community Analytics (CPP 529).

 # II.
 Assessment of Student Learning Performance & Proficiency: Keys to Student Success

 Assessment of student performance in this course is based on indications that the course learning objectives stated above have been achieved.
 Several areas of measurement will be used to produce a final student performance rating.
 These areas of performance assessment include the following:

-* Importing data through APIs.
-* Using text operations to clean datasets.
-* Creating new variables through transformations or calculations of group statistics.
+* Building a research database by combining several data sources.
-* Creating and documenting a new R package.
+* Creating meaningful and reliable metrics from administrative data.
+* Perform descriptive analysis.
+* Use regression to make inferences about programs.
-* Building a personal website on GitHub
+* Manage a project using versioning.
+* Providing proper documentation on analysis performed.

 Students will demonstrate competency in understanding, producing and communicating results of their analyses through the following assignments: